 Riding a sportive is a superb way to explore a new area on your bike.
 You are fully supported by event staff and surrounded by other enthusiastic participants.
-Wiggle hosts a whole collection of Sportive events all around the globe - from Victoria, Australia, to Exmoor in the UK.
+Wiggle hosts a whole collection of sportive events all around the UK.

-A full list of events can be found on the Wiggle Events site using the link below.
+A full list of events can be found here.
 In this Wiggle Guide we aim to give you some pointers on how to ride, train and prepare for a Sportive.
 For specific advice on the kit that you should bring to an event, have a read of our Sportive Checklist.

 What are Sportives?